-In the last hour, Nigel Farage has announced that after not getting elected in South Thanet, he'll be standing down as UKIP leader.
-Aside from Question Time schedulers hyperventilating, what is likely to happen, really?
-Will it really be that big of a deal?
-Surely UKIP is bigger than one man balancing a pint on his head and smoking fags like some kind of depressing seal?
-I asked Eric Kaufmann, Professor of Politics at Birkbeck University in London and an expert in white working-class responses to diversity in the UK, what he reckons Farage's statement means for the party.
+Yesterday, Nigel Farage announced that if he doesn't get elected in Thanet, he'll stand down as UKIP leader.
+Not winning would be "curtains" for him, he said, as Question Time schedulers hyperventilated.
+But how likely is that to happen, really?
+And if it did happen, would it be that big a deal?
+Surely UKIP is bigger than one man balancing a pint on his head and smoking cigs like some kind of depressing seal?
+I asked Eric Kaufmann, Professor of politics at Birkbeck University in London and an expert in white working-class responses to diversity in the UK, what he reckons Farage's statement means for the party.

-Eric Kaufmann: I think he would like the party to be stable and resilient – to not to rely on his leadership, and a lot of people would like that too.
+I think he would like the party to be stable and resilient—to not to rely on his leadership, and a lot of people would like that too.
 The jury is still out, but I think he's trying to prove the party isn't reliant on him, but to me and many others, it looks like they may well be.

 How important is Nigel Farage to UKIP?

 He's very important.
 A lot of the thinking on the popular right suggests that these parties will ebb and flow based on leadership, because they don't have the traditions and branch structures of more established parties.
 They don't have the institutional establishment that they often bemoan.